Frustration is Your Friend / Frustration is Your Enemy --Finding a Balance

 I thought I could keep two of my Blogs separate, namely, my "Old Man Learns to Code [in Python]" blog (here) and my "Old Man Learns about Learning" blog (here).
 I was wrong.

-To stay focused and motivated, some amount of motivating emotion is needed.
+While "frustration" or other delipidating emotions may hinder, at the same time, they are needed for us to stay focused and motivated.
 Call it what you want, but it is that source of anger, ambition, determination, stick-to-it-ness that drives the learning process forward.

 They say that making mistakes and fixing them on your own is what makes the lesson "stick" in your brain.
 It's the combination of strong emotion and new knowledge that prompts the brain's operating system to move the lesson into long-term storage,